sindresorhus/awesome-scifi/contributing.md

 ```

 - Check your spelling and grammar.
 - Please add the entry in the correct section, in alphabetical order.
+If you don't know what section your entry should go in, just throw it in the general Science Fiction section.
+Categories for TV shows and movies can be grabbed from the IMDB page.
 - The author link should point to the author's [Wikipedia](https://en.wikipedia.org) page.
 If no such page exists, it should point to the author's [Goodreads](https://goodreads.com) page.
 If that doesn't exist either, please leave the author name in plain text instead of a link.
 - Please add your name to your commentary, so we know who made it.
 - Start the description with a capital and end with a full stop/period.